EPCCed/eidf-docs/docs/services/securevirtualdesktop/faq.md

 !!! note
     Docker is not installed by default on the Secure Virtual Desktop VMs, so these instructions are only relevant if you have installed Docker yourself.

-Typically docker will use the system proxy settings, however to ensure that docker Service uses the HTTP proxy you need to create a systemd drop-in file for the docker service.
+Typically docker will use the system proxy settings, however to ensure that docker service uses the HTTP proxy you need to create a systemd drop-in file for the docker service.

 Add service at startup